 - Support for HomeKit

-The software is pure C, and is currently unreleased as it’s under rapid development.
+The software is pure C, and is currently not formally released as it’s under rapid development.

 To be completed